msillano/IoTwebUI/RESTserver/README.md

 # **IoTrest: A REST bridge for your Tuya devices**

-**IoTrest** is an optional extension for **IoTwebUI** 2.2 that turns your Tuya devices into _**web services** accessible via simple HTTP_ requests.
-In addition to reading data from your devices, IoTrest allows you to interact with them in an advanced way, triggering scenes, rules and receiving alerts in real time.
+**IoTrest** is an optional extension for **IoTwebUI** 2.2 that turns your Tuya devices into a _**web service** accessible via simple HTTP_ requests.
+In addition to reading data from your devices, IoTrest allows you to interact with them in an advanced way, triggering scenes and rules, and receiving alerts in real-time.

 ### **Main features**

 * **Data access:** Read the current values ​​of sensors (temperature, humidity, etc.) and the status of actuators (lights, sockets, etc.) with a URL.
 * **Automation:** Send REST requests to trigger pre-configured `scenes` and `rules` in Tuya _Smart/SmartLife_ and in _IoTwebUI_, for example with an HTML button.
 * **Alerts:** Check real-time alerts for events that occur on your devices (alarms, status changes, etc.).
-* **Ease of use:** Intuitive and well documented REST interface.
-For ease of use the results received are arrays or js objects.
+* **Ease of use:** Intuitive and well-documented REST interface.
+For ease of use, the results received are arrays or js objects.

 **NB:** _If you are not interested in using the REST function, completely ignore the 'installation and configuration' phases, you can do them later. **IoTwebUI 2.2** will work perfectly!_

 ### **Architecture**
 ![](https://github.com/msillano/IoTwebUI/blob/main/pics/rest01.png?raw=true)

-_A WEBAPP (like IoTwebUI) cannot contain an HTTP server, so IoTrest (a REST-HTPP server) is a standalone application in nodejs, which communicates via websocket (the fastest method) with IoTwebUI._
+_A WEBAPP (like IoTwebUI) cannot contain an HTTP server, so IoTrest (a REST-HTPP server) is a standalone application in node-js, which communicates via WebSocket (the fastest method) with IoTwebUI._

 IoTrest integrates perfectly with IoTwebUI and takes advantage of its powerful Tuya device management features.
 REST-HTTP requests sent to IoTrest are translated into commands for IoTwebUI, which in turn interacts with Tuya Cloud.<br>
 The average latency (delay) between an event and its reporting in a WEB client using IoTrest is the sum of 3 factors: 0.5*(time between two device measurements in Tuya Cloud) + 0.5*(IoTwebUI polling interval) + 0.5*(interval between two REST requests of the WEB client).
 Typical values: 3', 2', 30" => average latency 2'65"